Pleasure (Jolin Tsai album): Singles

 The lead single "Pleasure" was released at midnight on May 28, 2025, and reached number one on the KKBox Overall New Songs Real-Time Chart within an hour of its release.
 By 10 a.m. the same day, it had garnered nearly 100,000 plays on YouTube Music.
 On its first day, the single topped the daily chart of Tencent Music's UNI Chart.
 It also achieved number one positions on several other charts, including the KKBox Taiwan Daily Chart, KKBox Singapore Daily Chart, Apple Music Taiwan Top Songs Chart, and iTunes Taiwan Top Songs Chart.
 The single peaked at number two on both the Billboard Taiwan Songs chart and Tencent's UNI Chart, marking its highest weekly ranking.
 The music video premiered on June 6, 2025.
 Directed by Christian Breslauer, the video was filmed at Universal Studios Hollywood, where three studios were exclusively reserved to construct six elaborate sets.
 Inspired by the concept of the seven deadly sins, the music video features Tsai portraying six distinct characters, seamlessly blending choreography with martial arts sequences.
 The post-production process spanned two months and involved multiple Hollywood visual effects teams.

 The second single "DIY" was released at midnight on June 27, 2025, debuting at number nine on Tencent's UNI Chart in its first week.
 The music video was released on August 1, 2025, directed by Christian Breslauer, and continues the thematic style of the previous single, "Pleasure".
 It was filmed at Universal Studios Hollywood, with post-production animation and visual effects taking three months to complete.

 Music videos

 The music video for the track "Pillow" was released on August 29, 2025.
 It was directed by Jeremy Qin and features Thai actor Thanapob Leeratanakachorn.
 It depicts an actress who gradually develops authentic emotions for the male lead during the filming process.
 The narrative shifts between a contemporary film set and a "story within a story", with the director crafting six scenes that pay homage to 1980s Hollywood.
 These scenes incorporate nostalgic elements alongside a romantic atmosphere.

+The music video for the track "Fish Love" premiered on December 9, 2025, and was directed by Rodrigo Inada.